hadesbox/ASCT-Ardcore/README.md

 	LFO based on the mozzi arduino objects, you MUST have mozzi installed for this to work and it comes with some caveats, see the sketch for info

+#ASCTard006- Burst Generator

+	Simple burst generator, more to do......

 ## Thanks: